 The Best Business Bank Account for U.K. Small Businesses

 As time passes, I try to make sure to update this post with new options as I find them.
-One of such cases is ANNA, a banking product aimed directly at U.K. residents.
+One such case is ANNA, a banking product aimed directly at U.K. residents.

 One thing I love about this option is that not only does it come with a regular ol’ bank account and debit card, but invoicing functionality, accounting software, and tax services.
 For small business owners, having all the critical money tasks in one place can be a real-time- and money-saver.